desmondwong1215/tp/docs/UserGuide.md

 #### Find Student By ID: `find_student_by_id`

-Allows users to find student by entering the student id.
+Allows users to find student by entering the `Student ID`.

 **Format:** `find_student_by_id <STUDENT_ID>...`

 **Requirements:**
 * `Student ID` need to be in valid format, which is `S` followed by 5 digits (e.g., SXXXXX).
-* At least one id needs to be provided, and not blank.
+* At least one `Student ID` needs to be provided, and not blank.

 <box type="tip" seamless>

 **Tips:**<br>
-* Multiple ids are allowed, separated by space.<br>
+* Multiple `Student ID`s are allowed, separated by space.<br>
 * `Student ID` is case-sensitive.<br>

 </box>